UEFA Champions League quarter-final and semi-final draws: all you need to know

 When and where is the draw?

-The draw takes place on Friday 19 March at the House of European Football in Nyon, Switzerland.
-The live stream will begin here at 12:00 CET.
+The draw took place on Friday 19 March at the House of European Football in Nyon, Switzerland.

-There will be a free draw for the quarter-finals, with ties numbered 1–4 for the semi-final draw that follows.
-A draw will also be made to determine the 'home' side in the final for administrative reasons.
+There was a free draw for the quarter-finals, with ties numbered 1–4 for the semi-final draw that followed.
+A draw was also made to determine the 'home' side in the final for administrative reasons (winners of semi-final 1).

 When do ties take place?